ydahal1/tkinter_calculator/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- Python 3 is installed and running on your system.
+Before you begin, ensure you have Python3 installed your system.

 ## Getting Started

-To get started with this project, follow these steps:

 1. Clone the repository to your local machine: